The Beast at Shooting Creek

 Gorilla was carving something in the pulpit then.
 Bits of wood flaked away as he worked.
 Then he glanced at the blade.
 It still had Gavin's blood on it.
 The gorilla man sniffed it and then did worse.
 He licked.

 Gavin kept silent, but inside, his humanity roiled.
 He let his eyes play over the cross in the small church again.
-Jesus seemed to be crying now.
-This had to end, Gavin thought.
-These men, this abomination, it had to die.
+Jesus seemed peaceful.

 Inwardly, Gavin apologized to Jesus.
-For what I am about to do, do not forgive me Lord.
+For what I am about to do, do not forgive me, Lord.
+I don't deserve it.

 “But you and I know we're in a world of nothing now,” gorilla had said.
 “Nothing at all.
 Just dead cities, roving gangs, no rules any longer.
 No cops.
 Hell, no nothing.”
 He chuckled to himself.
 “My kinda place!”